edintino/NewsReco/README.md

 **News articles metadata**: Metadata about news articles, such as categories, subcategories, titles, and abstracts, is loaded into a DataFrame.
 This metadata is essential for understanding the content and context of news articles, which is used later in the recommendation process.

-## User and news embeddings
+## User embeddings

-After data preparation, the next step is to generate embeddings for users and news articles.
+After data preparation, the next step is to generate embeddings for users.
 Embeddings are low-dimensional representations of entities in a high-dimensional space, learned through techniques like Graph Neural Networks (GNNs) or collaborative filtering.

-**LightGCN model**: In this project, a LightGCN model is employed to learn user and news embeddings from the interaction graph.
+**LightGCN model**: In this project, a LightGCN model is employed to learn user embeddings from the interaction graph.
 LightGCN is a lightweight graph convolutional network designed for collaborative filtering tasks, which efficiently captures user-item interactions and learns embeddings by propagating information through the graph structure.

 **Embedding generation**: The LightGCN model learns embeddings by optimizing an objective function that minimizes the difference between observed user-item interactions and predicted preferences.
 By iteratively updating the embeddings using gradient descent, the model converges to a set of embeddings that capture the underlying relationships between users and news articles.

 ## Recommender model

-With user and news embeddings generated, the next step is to build a recommender model that leverages these embeddings to make personalized recommendations to users.
+With user and news embeddings, the next step is to build a recommender model that leverages these embeddings to make personalized recommendations to users.
 In this project, a Multilayer Perceptron (MLP) model is employed for recommendation, which predicts user preferences based on their embedding vectors.

 **Model architecture**: The MLP model consists of multiple layers of neurons, where each layer performs a nonlinear transformation of the input data.
 The model takes as input the concatenated user and news embeddings and predicts the probability that the user will interact with each news article.